evmos/vesting/README.md

 The funder of the account can claw back unvested tokens at any time.
 The clawback can also be enforced through a governance proposal for any account that opts in to this when converting to a vesting account.

-For a complete description of the vesting functionalities, please visit the relative page in the [doc](https://docs.evmos.org/protocol/modules/vesting#state-transitions).
+For a complete description of the vesting functionalities, please visit the corresponding page in the [docs](https://docs.evmos.org/protocol/modules/vesting#state-transitions).

 ## Implementing the Module